Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 ## Submitting Allowed Expenses

-- To request reimbursement for allowed expense(s), the individual(s) and/or group(s) requesting reimbursement **must** email [reimbursements@speedcubingcanada.org](mailto:reimbursements@speedcubingcanada.org).
+- To request reimbursement for allowed expense(s), the individual(s) and/or group(s) requesting reimbursement **must** submit a request via this form: https://forms.gle/wJri15T8p83dM1MVA.
+If the reimbursement request is for automobile allowance, the individual(s) and/or group(s) requesting reimbursement **must** submit a request via this form: https://forms.gle/fVqSRbQ6VfAYWJ5k6.
-  - The email _should_ include “reimbursement” and the name of the Speedcubing Canada Supported Event in the subject line.
-  - The email **must** meet one of the two following requirements:
+  - The reimbursement request **must** meet one of the two following requirements:
     - Include the name(s) of the Speedcubing Canada Supported Event(s) the allowed expense(s) are associated with.
     - If the allowed expense(s) are for equipment that will have ongoing use at Speedcubing Canada Supported Events, but cannot be directly associated with specific Speedcubing Canada Supported Events(s), provide written explanation to justify the equipment’s benefit to Speedcubing Canada Supported Events in a particular region.
-  - The email **must** include receipts attached to the email.
+  - The reimbursement request **must** include receipts attached via the form.
     - An expense **must not** be reimbursed without a receipt (with the exception of automobile allowance).
-  - For each receipted expense, the email **must** include which policy (e.g. Venues and Associated Costs, Equipment Type 1) the expense is covered by.
+  - For each receipted expense, the reimbursement request **must** include which policy (e.g. Venues and Associated Costs, Equipment Type 1) the expense is covered by.
 - Reimbursements _should_ be submitted within 60 days of when the out-of-pocket payment was made and **must** be submitted within 365 days of when the out-of-pocket payment was made.
-  - Reimbursements submitted between 61 and 365 days of when the out-of-pocket payment was made **must** include a written explanation for the delay.
+  - For reimbursements submitted between 61 and 365 days of when the out-of-pocket payment was made, the the individual(s) and/or group(s) requesting reimbursement **must** provide a written explanation for the delay.

 ## Approval